Simo72/CV/README.md

 ## Ian Simpson

 After 25 years within various finance departments it took a year long stint as a Financial Controller at a digital agency to find a passion for coding.
-Over the years I've learnt a logical thought process integral with business finance, whether this be day to day running or the improvement of process and formats.
-A drive to learn and immerse myself within coding/development led me to Makers Academy with a goal to make development a new career.
+Over the years I've learnt a logical thought process integral with business finance, whether this be day to day running of a department or the improvement of process and systems.
+A drive to learn and immerse myself within coding/development led me to Makers Academy with a goal to make software development a new career.

 ## Skills

-#### This Skill
+My past employment has given me a good grounding for working within teams made up of technical and non-technical people, the Makers Academy experience has improved these skill through pair progamming and group projects.

 Over the period of the intensive Makers Academy course we've been immersed in everything from pair-programming, OOP and TDD to machine learning and databases.

+Working with legacy code has been a revaltaion, I found this an enjoyable challenge.
+A small expample of this can be seen with our Gilded Rose Kata - I firstly ran the tests, read through the code to get an idea of output then created a golden master of tests to cover all possible outcomes before starting the refactoring process.

+A good grounding in OOP through our understanding of Ruby has helped pick up other languages, week 5 we moved onto JavaSript with no prior knowledge and within a week I found a basic understanding and our week 10 project program to estimate if the following days FTSE index would got up or down using machine learning and Python, again a language I'd never used until that point.

 - Ruby
 - Javascript